-1. Playing the provisional ball from the point where it was last played, or playing it from any point along the line determined by the flag and the point of entry into the hazardand replaying the shot, or
+1. Playing the provisional ball from the point where it was last played, or dropping within 2 club lengths (no closer to the hole) of where it crossed the hazard line, or playing it from any point along the line determined by the flag and the point of entry into the hazardand replaying the shot, or

 2. Re-teeing a ball if the original ball was played from the teeing ground

 If the player finds the original ball, the player can play it as it lies without penalty.
-If the player cannot find the original ball after a reasonable search period, the player will put the provisional ball into play with a one stroke penalty added to the score for that hole.
+If the player cannot find the original ball after a reasonable search period, or chooses not to play it from within the hazard, the player will put the provisional ball into play with a one stroke penalty added to the score for that hole.

 This rule will apply to the following holes on River Landing courses:

 #4, 8, 9, 10, 11, 16, 18